Olivier Voinnet: Investigations of scientific misconduct

 In 2015, Voinnet's work was investigated for image manipulation.
 The investigation at ETH Zurich found that the scientist "breached his duty of care in the handling of figures as well as in his supervisory duties as a research director...and will receive an admonition in relation to his conduct," but also concluded that "this is not a case of scientific misconduct as defined in ETH Zurich's Rules of Procedure".
 Another, independent investigation by CNRS established "the existence of deliberate chart/diagram manipulations, in breach of the ethical standards applicable to the presentation of scientific results," but such "inappropriate presentation of experimental data...does not amount to fabrication."

 Bans, suspensions

 In July 2015, Voinnet was suspended from the CNRS (the French National Centre for Scientific Research) for 2 years.
 In January 2016 the SNSF (the Swiss National Science Foundation) terminated Voinnet's funding, and banned him from additional funding for three years.

 Awards

 In 2009 Voinnet was awarded the EMBO Gold Medal.
 The European Molecular Biology Organization (EMBO) retracted the award in 2016.
 In 2009 he was also awarded the "Grand Prix scientifique de la Fondation Louis D." of the Institut de France.

-In 2013 he was awarded the Rössler Prize at the ETH Zurich, sponsored by Max Rössler and awarded each year to a young male or female professor from ETH Zurich, considered to be of the ″most promising young scientists in the further development of their career″.
+In 2013 he was awarded the Rössler Prize at the ETH Zurich, sponsored by Max Rössler.
+This prize is awarded each year to a young professor from ETH Zurich, considered to be of the ″most promising young scientists in the further development of their career″.